 Video Keno has a long history.
-Only 30 years ago, Video Keno was different and much simpler from the games played today.
-Let’s look at Video Keno As A Gambling Alternative
+Only 30 years ago, Video Keno was different and much simpler than the games played today.
+Keno is a simple game of luck, much like most lottery games, where the player chooses numbers and hope as many as possible match those randomly drawn by a hopper or machine.
+Let’s look at Video Keno is a Gambling Alternative.

 The introduction of multi-card keno games – Four Card Keno and later 20-Card Keno – revolutionized Video Keno, much like Triple Play and Five Play machines revolutionized video poker.

 The Pay Tables – Video Keno Is A Gambling AlternativePay Tables on Video Keno games are similar to Video Poker paytables, only more difficult to read.
 And there are more pay tables than Video Poker.
-Pay tables can change depending on how many spots are played.
+In addition, pay tables can change depending on how many spots are played.
 Michael Shackleford, the “Wizard of Odds,” lists 25 pages of video keno pay tables in Gambling 102, a new publication at Las Vegas Advisor.
-He includes pay table charts for Caveman Keno 8X, 10x and Plus, Cleopatra Keno, Extra Draw Keno, Power Keno, and Triple Power Keno.
+He includes pay table charts for Caveman Keno 8X, 10x and, Cleopatra Keno, Extra Draw Keno, Power Keno, and Triple Power Keno.
 “All told and totaled, the eminent Mr. Shackleford lists 290 paytables for video keno.”

 Four-Card Video Keno RationaleVideo Keno aficionado Mystic Gambler explains why he plays four-card Video Keno.
 “What really clinched it for me was realizing that catching a 7 spot in Four Card Keno had about the same odds as getting a Royal Flush in video poker.
 And the kicker was that a 7 spot paid $7,000 for my dollar bet while the Royal only paid a thousand (for 1 $1.25 bet).
 So I was able to totally rationalize playing the so-called ‘worst game in the house,’ Keno – and specifically, Four Card Keno.”
 I enjoy the four-card Video Keno.
 To me, four-card Video Keno essentially shrinks the size of the keno board.
-By marking groups of numbers into distinct regions, zones, patterns, or clusters, I can cover more numbers than one card.
+As a result, I can cover more numbers than one card by marking groups into distinct regions, zones, patterns, or clusters.
 The disadvantage is that you’re betting on more than one keno card, which raises your wager.

 Four-Card Cleopatra KenoI now enjoy playing Four-Card Cleopatra Keno at $.25.
 I strategically layer my numbers so that it is possible to get more than one card in the bonus.
 Sometimes I play 5 spots per card, sometimes 7, or sometimes I mix them up.
 Here’s a recent win with a 7 spot covered – $125.